Pastor John’s message yesterday (29 June 2014) on “Building Blocks – Hope” made me reflect on my hope experiences.

-Thus, the hopeless situation was settled more on my personal effort rather than on God’s Almighty power.
+Thus, the hopeless situation was settled more on my personal effort than on God’s Almighty power.

-Looking back at the many hopeless instances I went through, what made me feel hopeless and desperate was when I focused more on what I can do, cracking my brain trying to sort out possible solutions and not on what the Lord God has planned for me.
+Looking back at the many hopeless instances I went through.
+I felt hopeless and desperate when I focused more on what I can do, cracking my brain trying to sort out possible solutions and not on what the Lord God has planned for me.

 However, when I let go and put my hands up in full surrender, accepting my incapability and focusing intently on what God can do, anticipating the solution He already had for me, my hope arises.

 Then peace and quiet govern my body and spirit because my hope is God and Him alone.

 Psalm 55:22-23 gives us a calming assurance.